DiabloPower/burn2cool/README.md

 ./install_dynamic-tlp.sh
 ```

+When installing the C-based daemon with `install_cpu-throttle.sh`, the installer will ask whether to enable the web interface by default and write `web_port=8086` into `/etc/cpu_throttle.conf` if you agree.
+You can change this later in the config file or by passing `--web-port` to the daemon.

 > 💡 Tip: If you just want to run the tool manually, feel free to use the `cpu_throttle` binary on its own — no service setup required.

+## 🌐 Web Interface & Firewall

+The daemon includes an embedded web dashboard and a REST API (default port `8086`).
+During installation you can enable the web interface automatically; the installer can also offer to add firewall rules for common firewall tools.

+Supported installer firewall integrations:

+- `ufw` — installer can run `sudo ufw allow 8086/tcp` when you confirm
+- `firewalld` — installer can run `sudo firewall-cmd --permanent --add-port=8086/tcp` and reload when you confirm

+If no supported firewall tool is detected, the installer will print a hint so you can add a rule for your firewall manually.

+To disable the web interface at runtime, either set `web_port=0` in `/etc/cpu_throttle.conf` or launch the daemon with `--web-port 0`.

+Note: a small Flask-based development scaffold previously lived in `web_ui/`.
+The SPA is now embedded in the daemon itself and the Flask scaffold is deprecated — see `web_ui/README.md` for details.
+You can safely remove `web_ui/` if you don't need the development server.

 ---